Katter's Australian Party

-Katter's Australian Party (KAP) is an agrarian political party in Australia.
-It was founded by Bob Katter, an independent and former Nationals MP for the seat of Kennedy, with a registration application lodged to the Australian Electoral Commission in 2011.
+Katter's Australian Party (KAP) is an agrarian populist political party in Australia that advocates for agrarian socialist economic policies and conservative social policies.
+It was founded by politician Bob Katter, an independent and former Nationals MP for the seat of Kennedy, with a registration application lodged to the Australian Electoral Commission in 2011.

-Katter has been re-elected under the party's label at the 2013, 2016, 2019, and 2022 federal elections.
-The party also won two seats at the 2012 Queensland state election which it retained at the 2015 state election.
-The party won an additional seat at the 2017 state election which it retained at the 2020 state election.
+Katter has been re-elected under the party's label at the 2013, 2016, 2019, 2022 and 2025 federal elections.
+The party also won two seats at the 2012 Queensland state election, which it retained at the 2015 state election.
+The party won an additional seat at the 2017 state election which it retained at the 2020 state election and the 2024 state election.

-In June 2018, independent and former One Nation Senator for Queensland Fraser Anning joined the party, but was expelled in October 2018 for his inflammatory rhetoric concerning immigration.
 In February 2020, Bob Katter handed the leadership of the party to his son Robbie Katter, a Queensland state MP.

 Name

 The party's application for registration was denied by the Australian Electoral Commission on 17 August 2011, on the grounds that the intended party name ("The Australian Party") was too generic and likely to cause confusion.
 On 27 September 2011, Katter's Australian Party was registered by the Australian Electoral Commission.
 Although the party was unsuccessful in registering the shorter party name "The Australian Party" nationally, its simultaneous application to register in Queensland with the abbreviated name succeeded, despite a few public objections.

 Under Queensland electoral law the party appears on the state election ballots only under its abbreviated name.
 To avoid ballot-box party names varying across Australian states, the KAP unsuccessfully appealed to the courts to have ballots reprinted so that the full party name and not the abbreviated one would appear on ballots for the 2012 Queensland state election.